Chitra Soundar is an internationally published author of over 60 books for children.

 She is also an oral storyteller and writer of many things.
-Chitra writes picture books and fiction for young readers.
+Chitra writes picture books and fiction for young readers and for children’s digital media including audio and TV.

 Her stories are inspired by folktales from India, Hindu mythology and her travels around the world.